Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901106095496527932/unknown.png)
   \
   Try to neutral climbjump up and hold right for the last climbjump.
 That last climbjump should be on the top part of the dash block.
-After the neutral jump of the retreating dash block you want to diag demo so you reach the ceiling later and have more height.
+Neutral off the last retreating dash block.
+Diag demo so you reach the ceiling later and have more height.
 You can do a second upright demo for safety if you can't get over with a right dash consistently.
  </details>

   <details>